Enischnomyia: Paleobiology and parasite vectoring

 The amber entombing E. stegosoma contains no preserved evidence of what its host animal may have been.
 However member species of Streblidae are bat parasites, with the Nycterophiliinae species being obligate external parasites that feed on the blood of bats, so it is suggested E. stegosoma was the same.
 At least two bat fur fossils had been described from Dominican amber prior to the description of E. stegosoma.
 A larval Nymphalidae brush-footed butterfly with a single hair stuck to a rear spine was described in 1998, with the hair noted to be similar to those of the bat genus Eptesicus.
 In 2005 additional bat hairs were reported in the amber specimen entombing the extinct kissing-bug Triatoma dominicana, itself a host to the extinct Trypanosoma antiquus.

 Based on the flattened and rather flea like body plus inflated front femurs, simplified wing structure and location of origin, the genus was placed into the bat fly subfamily Nycterophiliinae.
 The flattened body and front legs were likely used to burrow into the bat's fur to reach skin for feeding, as is done by modern Nycterophilia coxata.
 Unlike the modern nycterophiliines, which lower their entire head to the skin to feed, E. stegosoma had an elongated 'labium which was most likely lowered to the skin instead.
-No members of the subfamily are native to Hispaniola, which is depauperate of bat-flies, having two genera, Streba and Tricholobius and five total species.
+No members of the subfamily are native to Hispaniola, which is depauperate of bat-flies, having two genera, Strebla and Tricholobius and five total species.

 Preserved in the mid gut and salivary ducts of E. stegosoma are oocysts and sporozoites of the plasmodiid Vetufebrus ovatus.
 The association was the first instance of a streblid bat fly acting as host and vector for a malarial parasite.
 Extant bat malaria causing plasmodiids are transmitted by species of the bat fly family Nycteribiidae, with no recorded association between living malaria plasmodiids and streblid bat flies.